 A review of the Grievance Procedure will take place annually.
-This review will be initiated by the Equal Opportunity Coordinator and will include the following: the Dean of Student Engagement, the Equal Opportunity Coordinator, and the Human Resources Director or their designees.
+This review will be initiated by the Director of Compliance and will include the following: the Dean of Student Engagement, the Director of Compliance, and the Human Resources Director or their designees.